General information about applying for our undergraduate courses and the interview process.

 Past projects have included:

-Central’s lighting courses are generously supported by major industry partners, including White Light, HSL and PRG UK.
+Central’s lighting courses are generously supported by major industry partners, including White Light, SLX, PRG UK and PRG XL Video.

-Central also has strong links with smaller companies, several of which were started by graduates, including Liteup Events, Cassius Creative and DBSL.
+Centralalso has strong links with a range of smaller companies, several started by graduates, including Liteup Events, Cassius Creative and Fray Studios (Finn Ross/Adam Young video design)..

-A regular panel of industry experts helps final year students launch their professional careers.
-Many opportunities for lighting students come through the network of graduates already well-placed in theatre, concert touring and event industries.
+Each year, a panel of industry experts helps final year students launch their professional careers.
+Many opportunities for lighting students come from these panels and from the ever-expanding network of Central graduates.

 The course has strong links with the Association of Lighting Designers (ALD) and local theatres, which helps students to network in the industry, and to find placements and job opportunities.